bloodmc/GriefDefenderDoc/docs/wiki/README.md

 Dimension configuration files are used to affect a certain dimension or group of worlds.
 These types of configs will override the global config files.
 World configuration files are used to modify individual worlds only.
 World configs override dimension and global configs.

-Claim data can be found inside the folder of the dimension the claim is in, e.g. all overworld world claims are saved inside
+Claim data can be found relevant DB storage or inside the folder of the dimension the claim is in (if using file storage), e.g. all overworld world claims are saved inside

 `config/GriefDefender/worlds/minecraft/overworld/world/ClaimData` for Sponge
 `plugins/GriefDefender/worlds/minecraft/overworld/world/ClaimData` for Bukkit